akaloti/BS-Card-Web-Game/README.md

 About
 -----

+The develop branch contains an unfinished application, for I decided to move on to a different project.
+For the latest, working application, please see either the master branch or the releases section on GitHub.

 This is an application that I programmed during the summer before my freshman year in college (that is, during the summer of 2015).
 In programming this application, to challenge myself,